shrijayan/Communication-Hearning-Impaired-People/Sign Language Detection/mediapipe installation.md

 # How to Install Mediapipe in Jetson Nano 4GB

-Here, I Will show how to install MediaPipe in jetson nano and run an example program to make sure that it is working

-The normal way to install mediapipe in Linux is not working
+The normal way to install mediapipe in Linux will not work on jetson

-So I have found a way to install mediapipe from source code, This way of installing is a little bit hard but it works very well in the jetsons.
+So we have found a way to install mediapipe from source code, This way of installing is a little bit hard but it works very well in the jetsons.

-I understand that the GitHub of mediapipe-bin has changed and you guys were getting errors while installing mediapipe , so I have fixed the error and changed the last step in my Github.
+We understand that the GitHub of mediapipe-bin has changed and we were getting errors while installing mediapipe , so we have fixed the error and changed the last step.

 so now there should be no error and you can get mediapipe running in the jetson with no problem.